 I look forward to working with him again.

-Based in Washington, DC, Chris is an accomplished plaintiffs’ lawyer who has substantial experience litigating complex, high-stakes cases.
+Based in Washington, DC, Chris has substantial experience successfully litigating and trying complex, high-stakes cases.
 He has obtained more than $1.5 billion in verdicts and settlements for clients in federal and state courts across the country.

-Chris is leading the prosecution of numerous cases as court-appointed lead counsel in nationwide antitrust and consumer privacy class actions and on behalf of individual and corporate clients in high-value commercial disputes in the energy field.
+Chris has led and is leading the prosecution of numerous cases as court-appointed lead counsel in nationwide antitrust and consumer privacy class actions and on behalf of individual and corporate clients in high-value commercial disputes in courts across the country.

 Chris moved his practice to Burns Charest in 2018 after spending the first 15 years of his career as an associate and partner at Cohen Milstein Sellers & Toll PLLC.